IntersectMBO/cardano-coin-selection/information/specification.md

-Since the goal of the second phase is to produce a final selection whose value is _approximately twice_ the value of the corresponding output, the value of the generated change output will therefore be _approximately equal_ to the value of the output itself (to the degree that the algorithm meets its goal):
+Since the goal of the second phase is to produce a final selection whose value is _approximately twice_ the value of the corresponding output, the value of the generated change output will therefore be _approximately equal_ to the value of the output itself (to the extent that the algorithm meets its goal):

 > **_v_**<sub>change</sub>
 >   = **_v_**<sub>selection</sub>